QUESTIONS ABOUT GIVING

 Why pledge?

-We allow God to work within us when we recognize that it is God who gives us all that we have, and that as we share of our time, talent, and treasure, we work, in turn, with God to build the body of Christ and to reach out to all.
+We allow God to work within us when we recognize that it is God who gives us all that we have, and all that we are.
+As we share of our time, talent, and treasure, we work with God to build the body of Christ here on earth.

 Why pledge financially?